9 Things to Do in Christchurch for Foodies

-When travelling New Zealand for its flavours, Christchurch is must on the itinerary.
-As the largest hub on the South Island, it’s a melting pot of cultures and cuisine including that from the indigenous Maori to the Asian expats.
+When travelling to New Zealand for its flavours, Christchurch is a must on the itinerary.
+As the largest hub on the South Island, it’s a melting pot of cultures and cuisines, from the indigenous Maori to the Asian expats.
 Nearby is a fabulous wine region, while craft beer and even whisky and gin are hot on the drinks menu with several brewers and distillers based in the city.
-So without further ado, here are some of the best things to do in Christchurch for foodies!
+So, without further ado, here are some of the best foodie experiences in Christchurch!

-For more food tours and activities, check out The Foodie Guide to Christchurch.
+For more food tours and activities, as well as dining recommendations, check out The Food Guide to Christchurch.

 1. Take a Tour of the Waipara Wine Region

 Explore one of the South Island’s most underrated wine regions, the Waipara Valley, with one of the wine tours from Christchurch.
 You’ll be picked up from your accommodation and enjoy a 45-minute journey to the Waipara wine region, getting insights about the landscapes and small towns you pass through along the way.
 Wine tours typically visit around four specially-selected boutique wineries, either your guide’s favourites or ones curated to fit your group’s taste.
-Small-group wine tours are available with Leisure Tours (more info on Viator and Tripadvisor), Giles Tours (Viator and Tripadvisor), Canterbury Trails (Viator and Tripadvisor) and Cheeky Wine Tours (Viator and Tripadvisor), while NZSI Tours & Travel (Viator and Tripadvisor) offers private wine tours.
-You can even amp up the experience by dropping into a Waipara winery with Christchurch Helicopters (Viator and Tripadvisor).
+Small-group wine tours are available with Leisure Tours, Giles Tours, Canterbury Trails and Cheeky Wine Tours, while NZSI Tours & Travel offers private wine tours.
+You can even amp up the experience by dropping into a Waipara winery with Christchurch Helicopters or Garden City Helicopters.

 Location: Christchurch accommodation pick-ups available.